 This project will help university students develop themselves into future leaders and ambassadors for mental and physical wellness.
 They will be able to use their existing and emerging skills to address the needs in their own communities, and become agents of social change.

-Tanya Benjamin is a third year PhD Candidate in the Department of Health and Rehabilitation Sciences, field of Occupational Science, at Western University.
+Tanya Benjamin is a fourth year PhD Candidate in the Department of Health and Rehabilitation Sciences, field of Occupational Science, at Western University.
 She is committed to addressing social justice issues experienced by marginalized communities within developing regions of the world through utilizing participatory action research (PAR) approaches.
 Based on her previous practice experiences as an occupational therapist in rural India, Tanya is especially concerned with collaboratively addressing situations of occupational injustices experienced by children and youth with and without disabilities from communities from across the globe.

 Mumbi is a medical doctor, pursuing her Masters in Psychiatry at the University of Nairobi.
 She has worked in various clinical facilities, in general practice and mental health hospital settings; all of these experiences have enlighten her on the underserved, ignored demographic of individuals living with mental health problems.
 It has served as a stimulus and impetus for choosing mental health as her speciality of choice.
 Mumbi currently leads a monthly mental health support group, is assisting with the creation of an online/social media platform to help inform the public and support mental health advocacy, and is in the process of setting up a mental health chapter in Kenya for the World Medical Association, Junior Doctors Network Association.
 Her motto is life is about the journey and not the destination.